Skip to content

 Racing students will be introduced to variable sailing conditions and performance sailing skills.
 There will be a focus on using body weight to accelerate the boat.
 Racers will continue with more advanced instruction in racing rules, competitive starts, mark rounding, and fine-tuning of their boat.

-- Know your boat: Basic elements and parts of the boat including tiller, rudder, mainsheer, boom, mask, daggerboard and mainsail
+• Know your boat: Basic elements and parts of the boat, including tiller, rudder, mainsheet, boom, mask, daggerboard, and mainsail

 Key skills learned in Advanced Beginner: